Patysonchick/pts_gem-chat/README.md

 # pts_gem-chat

+## **Unlimited and uncensored**

-Unlimited and uncensored chat with Google Gemini models.
-You can use many experimental Google models for free/
+Local without limitations(expect token limit) chat with Google Gemini models.
+You can use many experimental Google models for free.

 ## Usage